afallahi/fs-jwt/backend/README.md

 ## Test

-User included Postman collection for testing and follow the above flow to obtain tokens, get access to protected resources, invalidate tokens, and use refresh token to get access token
+Use included Postman collection for testing and follow the above flow to obtain tokens, get access to protected resources, invalidate tokens, and use refresh token to get access token